 As you’re out and about walking in Paris, stop by one of the bus stops and you’ll find maps and schedules posted for the bus routes that pass by.
 You can view an interactive map of the Paris bus system on the RATP website.
 Simply zoom in and click on the bus line you’re interested in for more details and to print out the map in advance to carry with you.
 To have all the bus lines in one handy little book, pick up the Paris Bus book printed by L’Indispensable.
 This pocket-sized book has 109 bus routes super imposed over a street map of Paris making it very easy to figure out what bus lines to look for wherever you’re at in Paris, find all the stops and see the directions so you don’t end up going the wrong way.
 You can pick up the book at many newsstands or a tabac.

-To catch a bus, simply insert your ticket (use the same T+ ticket as the métro - so convenient!) in the slot machine upon entering.
+To catch a bus, simply insert your ticket (use the same T+ ticket as the métro – so convenient!) in the slot machine upon entering.
 If you don’t have a ticket, no worries, the drivers will take coins and the cost of a single ticket is about €1.90.
-If you’re planning to use the bus and métro often during your stay in Paris, consider purchasing a carnet, or book, of 10 tickets to save some money or check into the different Paris Visite travel card options.
+If you’re planning to use the bus and métro often during your stay in Paris, consider purchasing a carnet, or book, of 10 tickets to save some money.
+See all of your transport ticketing options in this blog post: Public Transportation in Paris – Everything You Need to Know!

 Enjoy your ride through Paris on the number 42 bus!